Proven Methods for Dealing with Alcohol and Drug Cravings

 For someone seeking recovery from alcohol or drug addiction, an urge changes from guilty pleasure to a set of harmful impulses in the blink of an eye.
 These urges are a natural part of the recovery process but are one of the most detrimental impediments to a successful recovery.

-Learning how to deal with urges is a vital part of any recovery plan – without this plan in place, you are almost certainly destined to fail.
-So, what have people used to try and curb urges in the past?
+Learning how to deal with urges is a vital part of any recovery plan โ without this plan in place, you are almost certainly destined to fail.
+So, please use our resource and urge surfing worksheet to get started and be prepared now!

 How Have People Dealt with Urges for Drugs and Other Substances in the Past?